open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

 In use case 2, the recipient assistant is acting as a servicing agent for the client agent.
 If the recipient assistant is willing to service the request then it returns a _candidateAssistant_ event containing its own URL.
 Otherwise it returns an empty _candiateAssistant_ event.

-In both cases 2 the _findAssistant_ event does is not required to have an associated _whisper_ event.
-This is not very meaningful for use case 1 but the recipient assistant could simply return the address of their favorite general purpose assistant.
-For use case 2, this could be interpreted as a request to see whether that assistant is willing and able to recieve requests.
+In both cases the _findAssistant_ event does is not required to have an associated _whisper_ event.
+This is not very meaningful for use case 1 but if a discovery agent does receive an _findAssistant_ event with no _whisper_ then recipient assistant could simply return the address of their favorite general purpose assistant.

+For use case 2, a missing _whisper_ event could be interpreted as a request to see whether that assistant is willing and able to recieve requests in general under the assumption that the client already knows the capabilities of the recipient.

-Note that there is no requirement in the OVON framework for an assistant to be either a discovery agent or a servicing agent.
-They can be both and the requesting assistant should be prepared for use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.
+Note that there is no requirement in the OVON framework for an assistant to be exclusively either a discovery agent or a servicing agent.
+They can be both and the requesting assistant should be prepared to support both use case 1 or 2 - i.e. prepared for an agent to recommend itself for a task or recommend another agent for a task.

 ### 1.20 candidateAssistant Event